Scripture Reference: 1 Samuel 8-10

 Suggested Emphasis: We shouldn’t try to copy other people.
 We should follow God and be what he wants us to be.

-Memory Work: Begin memorizing the names of the 39 Books of the Old Testament and work on these all term.
+Memory Work: Memorise the names of the 39 Books of the Old Testament (over time).

 Although God warned Israel of the many problems associated with having a king, the people still demanded one.
 They wanted to be like the nations.
 Though reluctant, a handsome young man named Saul was anointed as Israel’s first King.
 The people quickly found out that having a king was not as good as they thought it would be.